theolivenbaum/resin/README.md

 The complete in-memory representation of the field file:

-	// tokens/docids/term frequency
+	// terms/docids/term frequency
-	private readonly IDictionary<string, IDictionary<int, int>> _tokens;
+	private readonly IDictionary<string, IDictionary<int, int>> _terms;

-	// the char's of the tokens, arranged in a tree structure private readonly Trie _trie;
+	// the char's of the terms, arranged in a tree structure private readonly Trie _trie;

 A field reader can do this: